 If you are a member of the local government pension scheme, whilst on paid shared parental leave, you will pay pension contributions on any pensionable pay received.
 If on unpaid shared parental leave, you will not automatically build up pension benefits as you will not be contributing.
 However, you can elect to buy back the lost pension.
 You should do this within 30 days of returning to work in order to benefit from the Shared Cost Additional Pension contribution contract.
-I.e. the Council will pay some of your contributions for you.
-Please see the link for more details:
+I.e., the Council will pay some of your contributions for you.
+Please see the link to the Pension Scheme for more details.
+If you are a Teacher you should consider the impact of any shared parental leave in relation to the Teachers Pension Scheme

-11.6.
-How Do I Apply?
+11.6 How Do I Apply?